andreymisyurov/my_containers/readme.md

 (P.S.
 I also implemented List, Set, and Multiset, but I wrote this code eight months ago, and I want and planning to refactor them when I have free time.)<br>

-#### Containers such as:
-- Vector<br>
-- Array<br>
-- Stack<br>
-  were developed in this project.

-Any container works fine with primitive data types like int, char, double, float etc `make test` command will run tests in your local machine `make docker-test` command will run tests in an ubuntu docker container `make docker-rm` command will remove an image and a docker container

-Functions for the most part perform the same actions as in stl containers.
-Just `#include need_container.h`

-(Also List, Set, Multiset, but I wrote this code 8 months ago, and now I'm a little ashamed of it.
-Therefore, they need to be refactored.
-I implement as I have free time)

 ## Stack
 ![](misc/stack01.png)